Carter Museum Timeline

 The Carter conserves and installs a rarely exhibited iconic sculpture Diana (ca. 1894) by Augustus Saint-Gaudens.
 This 7-foot-tall cement sculpture was modeled after Saint-Gaudens’s similarly named sculpture created for the top of Madison Square Garden and created by the artist for building’s architect Stanford White.
 “To bring an icon of American art back to public attention feels like bringing history back to life,” says Maggie Adler, curator of paintings, sculpture, and works on paper.

-The museum launches the Carter Community Artists initiative, a new program dedicated to working with and supporting local artists with the goal to create opportunities for the North Texas community to connect with the museum’s renowned collection and artists in the region.
+The Museum launches the Carter Community Artists initiative, a new program dedicated to working with and supporting local artists with the goal to create opportunities for the North Texas community to connect with the Museum’s renowned collection and artists in the region.
 Each year, local artists are invited to apply and four are selected to assist with planning and leading programs on-site, off-site, and digitally.

 The Carter announces the establishment of the Gentling Study Center to enhance the recognition of two of Fort Worth’s most notable artists, brothers Scott G. Gentling and Stuart W. Gentling.
 The Center creates an accessible resource where scholars and the general public alike will be able to experience, research, and enjoy their contributions to the field.

-The museum completes a year-long renovation project and reopens to the public on September 14, 2019.
-The museum building and galleries feature a new layout that provides an improved experience for visitors while preserving the vision and legacy of founder Amon G. Carter Sr. and his daughter Ruth Carter Stevenson.
+The Carter completes a year-long renovation project and reopens to the public on September 14, 2019.
+The Museum building and galleries feature a new layout that provides an improved experience for visitors while preserving the vision and legacy of founder Amon G. Carter Sr. and his daughter Ruth Carter Stevenson.
 Galleries now feature state-of-the-art technology including hardwood flooring, custom LED coffered ceilings, and a modular wall system, and the permanent collection galleries are reimagined and reinstalled, presenting dynamic stories and creating new connections between works of art.

-The museum commissions Justin Favela to create Puente Nuevo, a large-scale installation artwork inspired by artwork in the Carter’s collection and made from the material used to construct piñatas.
+The Museum commissions Justin Favela to create Puente Nuevo, a large-scale installation artwork inspired by artwork in the Carter’s collection and made from the material used to construct piñatas.
 Puente Nuevo is the latest in a series of large-scale, immersive works where the Carter has invited an artist to transform a space and the first of such installations in first-floor gallery that connects the Carter’s original 1961 building to the 2001 extension.

-The museum acquires Ruth Asawa’s Untitled (S.453, Hanging, Three-Lobed, Three-Layered Continuous Form within a Form) (ca. 1957–59), the only known three-layered, continuous form-within-a-form sculpture.
+The Museum acquires Ruth Asawa’s Untitled (S.453, Hanging, Three-Lobed, Three-Layered Continuous Form within a Form) (ca. 1957–59), the only known three-layered, continuous form-within-a-form sculpture.

-The museum commissions contemporary conceptual artist Mark Dion to create The Perilous Texas Adventures of Mark Dion, a site-specific, large-scale installation created after Dion underwent a series of journeys through Texas retracing the footsteps of four 19th-century explorers in the Carter’s collection.
+The Museum commissions contemporary conceptual artist Mark Dion to create The Perilous Texas Adventures of Mark Dion, a site-specific, large-scale installation created after Dion underwent a series of journeys through Texas retracing the footsteps of four 19th-century explorers in the Carter’s collection.

 The Carter organizes and presents two unique exhibitions: Acting Out: Cabinet Cards and the Making of Modern Photography, the first in-depth examination of the 19th-century photographic phenomenon of cabinet cards, and Texas Made Modern: The Art of Everett Spruce, the first exhibition in nearly 30 years to highlight the pioneering and inventive career of the Texas artist.
-Both exhibitions are accompanied by catalogues published by the museum.
+Both exhibitions are accompanied by catalogues published by the Carter.

-The museum acquires works by Charles White, Wendy Red Star, Sandy Rodriguez, and Justin Favela, adding significant artworks by a diverse roster of artists to the museum’s renowned photography and works on paper collections.
+The Museum acquires works by Charles White, Wendy Red Star, Sandy Rodriguez, and Justin Favela, adding significant artworks by a diverse roster of artists to the Museum’s renowned photography and works on paper collections.

-Texas artist Natasha Bowdoin is commissioned to create the second large-scale installation in the museum’s first-floor gallery.
+Texas artist Natasha Bowdoin is commissioned to create the second large-scale installation in the Museum’s first-floor gallery.
 In the Night Garden transforms the gallery into an immersive botanical environment and furthers the institution’s legacy of showcasing living artists and exhibiting trailblazing works on paper.